-Jordyn Woods’ Cleavage Picture Launches ‘Slave Race’ Instagram Debate
+Jordyn Woods’ Cleavage Picture Launches Race ‘DNA’ Debate

 “@djaksrefrigerator she said she’s black because she believes the American slave one drop rule.
 That’s the fact.”

-The same user followed up.
+The same user followed up, writing:

 “Supporting the slave rules means you’re also supporting the slavery till this day.”